-Your book covers a timeline from first migrations to current day India, what is your favorite period in the history of Indian Subcontinent.
-If you had to choose an era for your living which one would it be and why.
+Your book covers a timeline from first migrations to current day India, Sanjeev Sanyal what is your favorite period in the history of Indian Subcontinent?
+If you had to choose an era for your living which one would it be and why?

 After reading your book I felt if history was taught like this instead of a chronology of wars, we would have more historians and would have probably preserved our historical heritage better.
 Your comments.

 Agree totally.
-There is only so much fun one can have with the Morley Minto Reforms of 1909 or Akbar’s mansabdari system.
-Sadly, our textbooks just does not encourage readers to open their eyes and see all the history piled up all around them.
+There is only so much fun one can have with the Morley Minto Reforms of 1909 or Akbar’s Mansabdari system.
+Sadly, our textbooks just do not encourage readers to open their eyes and see all the history piled up all around them.

 You have referred to many travel writers through the ages throughout your book.
 What role do you think travel writers play in today’s hyper-connected world?

 Travel writers like Ibn Batuta are invaluable because they do not only write down names and dates but bring their age alive with comments and impressions.
-Mind you, they all have their biases and one should not blindly believe them.
+Mind you, they all have their biases.
+And one should not blindly believe them.
 However, they give us a feel of how it was to actually live in those times.
 This is true even today.
-After all, Ibn Batuta was travelling on well known trade routes of that time but it was only he (and Marco Polo) who wrote about it and connected the dots.
+After all, Ibn Batuta was traveling on well-known trade routes of that time.
+But it was only he (and Marco Polo) who wrote about it and connected the dots.

-Your book a rare example of synthesis of available information while most books today talk about analysis only.
+Your book is a rare example of a synthesis of available information.
+While most books today talk about analysis only.
 Your comments.